SeldonIO/seldon-core/docs-gb/models/scheduling.md

 - Each replica of Server has enough available memory to load one replica of the model defined in `spec.memory`.
 - Server that already hosts the Model is preferred to reduce flip-flops between different candidate servers.

-Once a candidate Server is identified for a given Model, Core 2 will attempt to load this Model onto it.
-Otherwise if there is no matching Server, the Model will be marked as `ScheduleFailed`.
+After a suitable candidate server is identified for a given model, Core 2 attempts to load the model onto it.
+If no matching server is found, the model is marked as `ScheduleFailed`.

 This process is extensible and in future versions we might add other filters that can be used for scheduling decisions.